calgray/athreading/CONTRIBUTING.md

 Contributions are made to this repo via Issues and Pull Requests (PRs).
 A few general guidelines that cover both:

 * Search for existing Issues and PRs before creating your own.
-* Read this repository package license and licenses of any proposed dependencies to ensure compatibility
+* Read this repository package license and licenses of any proposed dependencies to ensure compatibility.
 * We work hard to makes sure issues are handled in a timely manner but, depending on the impact, it could take a while to investigate the root cause.
 A friendly ping in the comment thread to the submitter or a contributor can help draw attention if your issue is blocking.
 * If you've never contributed to FOSS projects before, see this [the first timer's guide](https://auth0.com/blog/a-first-timers-guide-to-an-open-source-project/) for resources and tips on how to get started.